 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-- Click the Web Security tab, find the RegEx Protection Engine section, and then configure the following parameters.
+- Click the Web Security tab, find the Protection Rules Engine section, and configure the following parameters.

 - Block: blocks requests.

-Protection Rule Group The protection rule group you want to use.
+Protection Rule Group The protection rule group that you want to apply.
 Built-in rule groups and custom rule groups are both supported.
-WAF provides the following built-in rule groups include:
+WAF provides the following built-in rule groups:

-- Medium rule group: This rule group detects common web application attacks and default applications in a standard way.
+- Medium rule group: detects common web application attacks in a standard way.
 This rule group is applied by default.

-- Strict rule group: This rule group detects web application attacks such as path traversal, SQL injections, and command executions in a strict way.
+- Strict rule group: detects web application attacks, such as path traversals, SQL injections, and command injections, in a strict way.

-- Loose rule group: This rule group detects common web application attacks in a loose way.
-If you find a high false positive rate with the medium rule group or your business has a high amount of uncontrollable user input such as rich text editors and technical forums, we recommend that you select this rule group.
+- Loose rule group: detects common web application attacks in a loose way.
+If you encounter a high false positive rate when you apply the medium rule group or your business has a high amount of uncontrollable user input, such as rich text editors and technical forums, we recommend that you select this loose rule group.

-Click Settings to go to the Protection Rule Group page.
-On this page you can create custom rule groups or select built-in rule groups as needed.
+You can click Settings to go to the Protection Rule Group page.
+On this page, you can create custom rule groups or select built-in rule groups based on your business requirements.
 For more information, see Customize protection rule groups.

-To ensure higher performance, the RegEx Protection Engine decodes and analyzes the request content of all formats by default.
-If the RegEx Protection Engine blocks normal requests that contain content of specified formats, you can clear the format to reduce the false positive rate.Procedure
+To ensure high performance, the protection rules engine decodes and analyzes the request data of all formats by default.
+If the protection rules engine blocks normal requests that contain data of specific formats, you can clear the formats to reduce the false positive rate.Procedure

 - Unfold the configuration menu.

-- Select or clear the format that you want to decode.
+- Select or clear the formats that you want to decode.